 Levels of behaviour at Manor House School are generally excellent.
 However, friendships amongst girls can occasionally run into difficulties so Manor House School has well proven strategies in place to help girls manage and resolve any differences in a mature, empathetic way.

 Emotional wellbeing is a clear contributor towards academic achievement and success.
 At Manor House, we promote emotional wellbeing through a variety of means.
-We have a dedicated Wellbeing Centre housed in ‘The Lodge’ and aim to make a positive difference to the emotional health, resilience and safety of our pupils.
+We aim to make a positive difference to the emotional health, resilience and safety of our pupils.

 Small and simple steps can make a real difference in achieving a happy and healthy life now and in the future.